 There’s no fancy camera work, only Pavithra’s pleasant voice as she eloquently delivers cooking instructions in fluent Malay as she and her husband prepare Indian fare together before sitting at the end to eat with their two boys.

 Within the first four days of uploading their first video, they gained 5,000 subscribers, immediately becoming eligible for the YouTube Partner programme, allowing them to monetize their channel and help them earn an extra side income.

-During this movement control order period, their family that resides at the estate where M. Sugu works at resonates with a lot with viewers who can’t travel or go shopping under MCO restrictions, on top of having to make ends meet during the global Covid-19 economic downturn.
+During the movement control order period, their family that resided at the estate where M. Sugu worked at resonated with many viewers who couldn’t travel or go shopping under MCO restrictions, on top of having to make ends meet during the global Covid-19 economic downturn.

 The influencer marketing scenario

 Upwards of 25 million Malaysians were on the internet for the year 2019, making influencer marketing essential for startups and businesses hoping to connect with the consumer market.

 That being said, the Malaysian content market is still untapped territory, with the highest Malaysian YouTuber racking up to 2 million followers compared to 8 million by a Thai YouTuber.